Nachiketvc/TradingPlatform/README.md

 ## Technologies
 Below is a breakdown of the core technologies used in this project:

-## Technologies
-Below is a breakdown of the core technologies used in this project:

 | Category     | Technology     |
 |--------------|----------------|